 In my opinion, we play video games for a variety of reasons, but primarily because they are exciting or comforting and provide an escape from reality.
 Sometimes you just want to experience some alternate world and turn off the real-life experience completely for some time.
 I have talked to thousands of gamers throughout my life, mainly thanks to World of Warcraft but also other games.
 They all agreed that games are like an outlet for various psychological phenomena and they use it for relaxation mainly.
 Also, if you are good at something it makes you feel good, so that is another aspect.
 And lastly, playing is healthy, whether it’s a real-life game or a virtual one.

 Games can be addicting

 Now to the negative aspect… games are certainly addicting.
 Like cigarettes, video games can cause rapid brain dopamine release.
 If you think of it, this is why so many people get hooked on games so much that they sometimes play them for 14 hours in one day.
 Yes, that has happened to me.
 Multiple times.
 And it’s also something that the developers have in mind when they are creating some new game.
 They need to be addicting otherwise no one would really play them.
-If we had no reward for playing it, it would not be so pleasing to play them.
+If we had no reward for playing them, it would not be so pleasing to play them.

 That gets me to my next point…